eichelbw/franklin/README.md

-franklin is an explorative todo application (a la [TodoMVC](todomvc.com)) (slash way for me to learn Flask) that pulls tasks from the [Evernote](https://dev.evernote.com/doc/start/python.php) and [Google Calendar](https://developers.google.com/google-apps/calendar/firstapp) APIs.
+franklin is an exploratory todo application (a la [TodoMVC](todomvc.com)) (slash way for me to learn Flask) that pulls tasks from the [Evernote](https://dev.evernote.com/doc/start/python.php) and [Google Calendar](https://developers.google.com/google-apps/calendar/firstapp) APIs.

 --WIP--